Lesley Manville: Personal life

-Manville's first boyfriend was actor Peter Duncan whom she met at stage school while attending Italia Conti.
+Manville's first boyfriend was actor and former Blue Peter presenter Peter Duncan whom she met at stage school while attending Italia Conti.

 Her first husband was actor Gary Oldman.
-The pair split in 1989, three months after their son, Alfie (born 1988), was born.
+The pair split in 1989, three months after their son, Alfie (b.
+1988), was born.
 Her second marriage was to actor Joe Dixon.
 In 2007, Manville was living with her son in East Grinstead, West Sussex.

+Manville's sister Brenda, nine years her senior, died of a brain tumour.
+Her sister's husband and two daughters died of Huntington's disease.

 In 2020, she delivered a monologue for the Equity Benevolent Fund to support fellow actors during the COVID-19 pandemic.

 Manville was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama, and promoted to Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to drama and charity.